Karl Munroe

-Karl Augustus Munroe (born 23 September 1979) is an English football defender who last was known to have played for FC United of Manchester.
-FC United was his eighth club.
-He has had spells with Macclesfield Town making 119 league appearances, Altrincham, where he played 86 games scoring two goals and Hyde United.
+Karl Augustus Munroe (born 23 September 1979) is an English former footballer who played as a defender.

+He had spells with Macclesfield Town making 119 league appearances, Altrincham, where he played 86 games scoring two goals and Hyde United.

 Career

 Early career

 Munroe started off playing for Oldham Athletic as a schoolboy.
 He also played for Manchester schoolboys alongside Manchester United player Wes Brown.

 Swansea City

 In 1994, he joined Swansea City as a schoolboy, in 1997 he broke through into the first team.
 He left them in 1999 having made only one senior appearance for the club.

 Macclesfield Town

 In summer 1999, Munroe joined Macclesfield Town where he stayed until 2004.
 In his five years with them he made a total of 119 league appearances, scoring one goal for the club, playing mostly in the centre of midfield.
 In summer of 2004, he left the club.

 Altrincham

 In summer 2005, Munroe joined Conference National newcomers Altrincham.
 He broke straight into the first team there, where he also played most of his games in central midfield.
 He stayed at the club until summer 2007, when he left the club having made a total of 86 appearances scoring two goals.